Battle of Alberta: Events hosted in Edmonton

 Edmonton hosted the 1978 Commonwealth Games, the 1983 World University Games (Universiade), the 2001 World Championships in Athletics, and the 2005 World Masters Games.
 The city also had a circuit on the IndyCar Series, the Edmonton Indy, from 2005 to 2012.
 Edmonton was designated as one of the host cities of the 2015 FIFA Women's World Cup.

 As of 2022, the Archdiocese of Edmonton hosted two papal visits: Peace tours of John Paul II in 1984, and the reconciliation visit of Pope Francis in 2022.

 Edmonton annually hosts North America's largest fringe festival, the Edmonton International Fringe Festival, every August; the same month also sees the Edmonton Folk Music Festival.
 Edmonton also hosted the Canadian Finals Rodeo during the second week of November from 1974 to 2017.
 The Edmonton International Street Performers Festival takes place every June.
 The city also plays host to K-Days every July.
+Edmonton is widely known as Canada's Festival City due to the large number of festivals it hosts year-round.